 This is not a cakey brownie recipe!
 I'm much more into fudgy brownies.
 Lucky for you, this recipe is easy and almost one bowl except melting the butter and chocolate.

-To start, I like to line my brownie pan with parchment paper leaving an overhand on 2 sides.
+To start, I like to line my brownie pan with parchment paper leaving an overhang on 2 sides.
 This helps to easily remove the brownies from the pan and create clean slices.

 Next, melt unsalted butter and chopped bittersweet chocolate in a small saucepan.
 Do this over low heat and stir it frequently to make sure the chocolate doesn't burn.